MorrellLAB/Barley_NAM_Parents/README.md

 After all samples were renamed and concatenated (if necessary), the timestamps were modified to match the timestamps located at `129.130.90.211/share_files/Barley_SeqCap_Samples/`.
 This was done using `touch_timestamp.sh`.

 In total there were 179 distinct samples, but PI_599621 was sampled twice leading to 180 raw fastq files.
-* PI_599621 is the version that was sequenced with the bulk of the parents
+* PI_599621 is the version that was sequenced with the bulk of the parents on 2014-07-18
-* 26_PI_599621 is the version that was sequenced at a later date in a smaller group of 26
+* 26_PI_599621 is the version that was sequenced in a smaller group of 26 on 2016-03-24

-Additionally, it was discovered after SNP calling that the sample PI_039590 had been improperly named to CIho_39590.
-Thus, in the renaming scripts you will see CIho_39590, but in the final sample list, final vcf, and final BAM files you will see PI_039590.
+It was discovered later that two samples had been improperly named.
+In the renaming scripts you will see the wrong names, but in the final sample list, final vcf, and final BAM files you will see the correct names.
+* CIho_39590 (incorrect) -> PI_039590 (correct)
+* PI_392542 (incorrect) -> PI_392524 (correct)

-A full list of the samples can be found in `Final_BAMs.list`.
+A full list of the samples can be found under sequence_handling in `Final_BAMs.list`.

 ### sequence_handling